awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

-[Analytics](https://en.wikipedia.org/wiki/Analytics) is the systematic computational analysis of data or statistics.[1]
+[Analytics](https://en.wikipedia.org/wiki/Analytics) is the systematic computational analysis of data or statistics.
 It is used for the discovery, interpretation, and communication of meaningful patterns in data.

 **Please visit [Awesome Analytics](https://github.com/0xnr/awesome-analytics)**